lajeff77/dr-forage/README.md

 If you want to know more about the requirements file check out this resource: https://learnpython.com/blog/python-requirements-file/

 ### Setup Complete!
-You should be able to run this game from the `main.py` file on your system now.
+You Should be able to run this game from the `main.py` file on your system now.

 ## Controls
 | Key | Description           |